Debee-Prasad/linkedin-connection-acceptor/README.md

 This is a simple Selenium-Python Bot intended to accept all the pending linkedin connections.

 How To Use This
-Clone the repository git clone https://github.com/SocioDroid/devsnest.git or download the zip.
 Navigate to this project
 Run pip3 install -r requirements.txt to install dependencies Run export LINKEDIN_EMAIL="{you linkedin email}"&& export LINKEDIN_PASSWORD="{your linkedin password}"